The thought of flying with kids can be exhausting and worrisome, but it doesn’t have to be!

 It sounds obvious, but discuss which seat each person will sit in ahead of time to avoid squabbles and to help everyone remain calm.

-Further, it is important that everyone quickly take their seats and keeps the flow of boarding passengers moving.
+Further, it is important that everyone quickly take their seats and keep the flow of boarding passengers moving.
 (The same goes for the return flight home.)

 9. Beware of germs